kshitijarora04/DRINK_WATER_REMINDER_PYTHON/README.md

 # DRINK_WATER_REMINDER_PYTHON
 This code reminds the user and provides a desktop notification to the user every two hours to drink water.
+The .exe file is present in the dist folder.